posted on 12:47 AM, September 17, 2014

 In no circumstances will RSI or FBC be responsible or liable for any loss or damages whatsoever, including any direct, indirect, incidental, special, punitive or consequential damages, arising from or in connection with your use of, access to or your reliance on, or your inability to use or access, this site, content of this site, any external links on this site, any website linked to this site, or any website linking to this site.
 This limitation applies regardless of any negligence or alleged negligence, including gross negligence, on the part of RSI or FBC, or their respective directors or staff.

 If you wish to link a website to this site, you must respect the following conditions:

 Websites linked to this site

-FBC is not responsible for the content, features or safety of any website that is linked to this site, and makes no representations, warranties or endorsements about such a website or its content, features, safety or its programs and services.
-The fact that a website is linked to this site does not imply that FBC sponsors, endorses or is affiliated or associated with the entity that owns or is responsible for the website.
+RSI and FBC are not responsible for the content, features or safety of any website that is linked to this site, and makes no representations, warranties or endorsements about such a website or its content, features, safety or its programs and services.
+The fact that a website is linked to this site does not imply that RSI or FBC sponsors, endorses or is affiliated or associated with the entity that owns or is responsible for the website.

 Links to other websites

-FBC provides links to some external websites as a convenience to visitors at this site.
-FBC is not responsible for the contents, features or safety of any linked website.
-FBC makes no representations or warranties regarding, and does not endorse any linked website, its content, features or safety, or any of the products or services described on the site.
-Links do not imply that FBC sponsors, endorses or is affiliated or associated with the entity that owns or operates any linked website.
+RSI and/or FBC has provided links to some external websites as a convenience to visitors at this site.
+RSI and FBC are not responsible for the contents, features or safety of any linked website.
+Neither organization makes any representations or warranties regarding, and does not endorse any linked website, its content, features or safety, or any of the products or services described on the site.
+Links do not imply that RSI or FBC sponsors, endorses or is affiliated or associated with the entity that owns or operates any linked website.
 If you visit any linked websites, you do so at your own risk.

 Requests for Reprint, Reposting or Reuse

-To request permission to reprint, repost or otherwise use material published by the Fraser Basin Council, please details of your request.
+To request permission to reprint, repost or otherwise use material published by RSI or FBC please details of your request.